JSON++ v1.01 A set of C++ classes to support

 c.
 400 character JSON string on my Core I7 machine.

-then a JSONPP::CParseException will be thrown.
-This class provides a
+a JSONPP::CParseException will be thrown.
+This class provides a "m_Reason"

-"m_Reason" enum value which specifies why the parsing failed and a
+enum value which specifies why the parsing failed and a "m_nIndex"

-"m_nIndex" value which specifies where the parsing error occurred in the
+value which specifies where the parsing error occurred in the JSON encoded text.

 - All the functionality of JSON++ is implemented using standard C++.
 This